-During fiscal 2017, the principal executive officer of Retrophin was our Chief Executive Officer, Stephen Aselage.
-For 2017, the annual total compensation for Mr. Aselage was \$3,389,520.
-The annual total compensation for our median employee (identified as disclosed below) was \$309,652, resulting in a pay ratio of approximately 11:1.
+During fiscal 2018, the principal executive officer of Retrophin was our former Chief Executive Officer, Stephen Aselage.
+For 2018, the annual total compensation for Mr. Aselage was \$4,602,287.
+The annual total compensation for our median employee (identified as disclosed below) was \$301,797, resulting in a pay ratio of approximately 15:1.

-In accordance with Item 402(u) of Regulation S-K, we identified the median employee as of October 1, 2017 by (i) aggregating for each applicable employee (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule, for hourly employees), (B) the target bonus for 2017, (C) the accounting value of any equity awards granted during 2017 and, (ii) ranking this compensation measure for our employees from lowest to highest.
+Consistent with the process adopted to identify our median employee for 2017, for 2018, we identified the median employee as of October 1, 2018 by (i) aggregating for each applicable employee (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule, for hourly employees), (B) the target bonus for 2018, (C) the estimated fair value of any equity awards granted during 2018 and, (ii) ranking this compensation measure for our employees from lowest to highest.
 This calculation was performed for all employees of Retrophin, excluding Mr. Aselage.
-This process resulted in the identification of an employee whose compensation was determined to present anomalous characteristics.
-As a result, we exercised discretion permitted under Item 402(u) of Regulation S-K to select an employee deemed to be more representative of our median.
-This employee was immediately adjacent to the median employee, based on the process described above.